thiscouldbejd/Shiny-Shiny/README.md

 ##Overview
 Shiny!
 Shiny! is a very simple text authoring app for Chrome.
 It is designed around the '[Ace](https://ace.c9.io)' editor.
 It is ideal for use in educational environments (e.g. Exams) where a full screen text editor is required, without the distraction of a web-browser (when used in 'kiosk' mode).

-It has a number of simple features (saving, opening, printing) that are detailed in the INSTRUCTIONS file (available from the App by pressing 'CTRL-?|/').
+It has a number of simple features (saving, opening, printing) that are detailed in the INSTRUCTIONS file (available from the App by pressing '__CTRL-?__').

 ##Usage
 You can download the code yourself for modification/testing/usage/debugging or grab it from the [Google Web Store](https://chrome.google.com/webstore/detail/shiny-shiny/ihigondjldgbcfcaabmplodljjliedaf).